 A thick skin is required and it might be deflating without an occasional sale and some crispy new notes in your hand.

 I handle rejection by backing off.
-There is no point flogging a dead horse.
+There’s no point in flogging a dead horse.
 It’s better to give your time and energy to those who appreciate what you do.
 Trying to win people over is too draining.

 I find the best remedy for rejection is counting the wonga.
 It’s funny how cold hard cash heals the wounds so effectively, it’s the poultice for your damaged ego.